wenjunxiao/mac-docker-connector/README.md

 ## Configuration

-  Basic configuration items, do not need to modify these, unless your environment conflicts, if necessary, then the docker container `mac-docker-connector` also needs to be started with the same parameters
+  Basic configuration items, do not need to modify these, unless your environment conflicts, if necessary, then the docker container `desktop-docker-connector` also needs to be started with the same parameters
 * `addr` virtual network address, default `192.168.251.1/24` (change if it conflict)
   ```
   addr 192.168.251.1/24